Recent Court Cases

 Status: Partial Consent Decree (PCD) approved on March 27, 2025.
 In monitoring.

-Summary: Three individual named plaintiffs, Baltimore Neighborhoods, Inc., and the Baltimore County Branch of the NAACP, filed a complaint with HUD and request for a compliance review of Baltimore County, arguing that Baltimore County was engaging in race and disability discrimination in violation of the Civil Rights Act, the Fair Housing Act, Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and Section 109 of the Housing and Community Development Act.
-After five years of negotiation, Baltimore County agreed to a Voluntary Compliance Agreement (VCA) that required the county to help 2,000 families move to better neighborhoods, build 1,000 new affordable homes (including 100 accessible homes and 500 large ones), and start programs to help families find good housing.
-They also created a $3 million modification fund to help make homes more accessible and a $30 million fund to build more affordable and accessible housing.
-The county also agreed to change policies, adopt new procedures, and pay damages to the individual plaintiffs.
+Summary: Three individual named plaintiffs, Baltimore Neighborhoods, Inc., and the Baltimore County Branch of the NAACP filed a complaint with HUD and a request for a compliance review of Baltimore County’s housing policy.
+The complaint alleged that Baltimore County was engaging in race and disability discrimination in violation of the Civil Rights Act, the Fair Housing Act, the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and Section 109 of the Housing and Community Development Act.
+After five years of negotiation, Baltimore County agreed to a Voluntary Compliance Agreement (VCA) that requires the county to assist 2,000 families in moving to areas of opportunity, to build 1,000 new affordable homes (including 100 accessible homes and 500 apartments with 3 or more bedrooms), and to start programs that assist families with finding housing in areas of opportunity.
+Additionally, Baltimore County created a $3 million modification fund to help make homes more accessible and a $30 million fund to build more affordable and accessible housing.
+The County also agreed to change policies, adopt new procedures, and pay damages to the individual plaintiffs.
 The VCA was signed in 2016 and will be in effect for 12 years.

 Filed: 2011